TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sql-query.md

 * Low provisioned throughput.
 * Low parallelism (for cross partition queries).
-* Using operators that can only by served via scans like CONTAINS.
+* Using operators that can only be served via scans like CONTAINS.
 When possible, write queries to use a filter on partition key.

 ## **Recommended Documents**